 Detox From Xanax

-Programs at inpatient treatment centers that offer the full spectrum of substance abuse care begin with medically supervised detox treatment that effectively manages Xanax withdrawal and keeps the person safe.
-Withdrawal symptoms emerge when a person develops a dependence to Xanax.
-Dependence develops due to chronic Xanax abuse; it means that the person's body has adapted to the presence of the benzodiazepine and requires it to function optimally.
+Many inpatient rehabilitation programs that offer a full spectrum of substance abuse care begin with a period of medical detox to effectively manage Xanax withdrawal and keep the person safe and comfortable.
+Withdrawal symptoms are likely to emerge in people who develop some degree of physiological Xanax dependence.
+Severe dependence often develops in cases of chronic Xanax abuse, though some amount of dependence may form even when used as prescribed.
+Dependence develops as a person's body adapts to the presence of the benzodiazepine and, eventually, requires it to function optimally.
 This can occur when someone who is prescribed Xanax takes it for an extended period of time.
 That is a normal adaptation, and often the person can detox from Xanax in a doctor's office setting.
 The physician will likely create a gradual tapering schedule for you to slowly quit using Xanax.1,2

-That being said, if you abuse Xanax, or rather, use it in a way other than prescribed or without a prescription in order to get high, then it's likely that you'll require a treatment program to rectify your maladaptive behaviors.
+That being said, if you consistently abuse Xanax—if you use it without a prescription or use it in a way other than prescribed for its rewarding or pleasurable effects—then you may benefit from the assistance of a treatment program to rectify your maladaptive behaviors.
 Long-term Xanax abuse can lead to addiction, a complex and chronic condition.
-Someone who has a severe addiction to Xanax may experience dangerous or life-threatening withdrawal symptoms, such as a grand mail seizure or delirium, when they abruptly quit, which is why inpatient medical detox is often necessary to help a person safely achieve medical stability.1,2
+Someone who has a severe addiction to Xanax may experience dangerous or life-threatening withdrawal symptoms, such as seizures and delirium, when they abruptly quit, which is why inpatient medical detox is often necessary to help a person safely achieve medical stability.1,2

-Once the person is stable, they can then begin the formal addiction treatment program, which addresses the underlying issues driving Xanax abuse.
+Once the person is stable, they can then begin the formal addiction treatment program, which more thoroughly addresses the underlying issues driving compulsive Xanax use.
 The treatment center provides intensive counseling and behavioral therapy, which help patients return to a normal, drug-free life.

 Inpatient Versus Outpatient Facilities

-There is no shame in admitting that you need help for yourself or for someone you care about.-Rehabs.comBoth inpatient facilities and outpatient clinics are available for treatment of Xanax addiction.
+There is no shame in admitting that you need help for yourself or for someone you care about.-Rehabs.comSubstance abuse treatment programs at both inpatient facilities and outpatient clinics help treat Xanax addiction.
 Outpatient treatment allows you to live at home while recovering from your addiction.
 You schedule predetermined treatment sessions that work with your school, work, or home obligations.
 There are several levels of outpatient treatment: standard outpatient, which involves about 2-4 hours per week of treatment; intensive outpatient programs (IOPs), which involve about 6-9 hours of treatment from nonmedical professionals per week; and partial hospitalization programs (PHPs) or day treatment programs, which may involve up to 35 hours of therapy from both medical and nonmedical professionals per week.
-Typically treatment will involve a combination of group counseling and individual therapy, as well as some drug education classes.1
+Typically, treatment will involve a combination of group counseling and individual therapy, as well as some drug education classes.1

 - Individual therapy.